krisgesling/skill-testing-skill/README.md

 ## About
 ### "read all utterances"
 Enter a list of phrases in Skill settings to verify which Skill and intent handler is triggered.
-Phrase list should be in format "phrase one, phrase two, phrase three".
+Phrase list should be in format:
+> phrase one, phrase two, phrase three

+If a phrase contains a comma it must be surrounded with quotation marks:
+> phrase one, "phrase, two", phrase three

 Additional options include:
 - test_identifier - title of the test for your benefit eg 'weather phrases' - default blank
-- phrase_delimeter - the character between phrases - default ','
-- text_delimeter - the quotation mark or other character surrounding each phrase - default blank
 - delay - the period in seconds between each phrase - default 30

 Results will be uploaded to termbin.com in csv format and the link will be emailed to you.
 A csv file of the results will also be saved on the device at: `~/.mycroft/skills/SkillTesting/reading-output/{test_identifier}.csv`.
 Note that when creating the filename, characters not in [a-z, A-Z, 0-9, [.\_-]] will be removed eg "weather phrases" will become "weatherphrases.csv".
 This file can be used to generate integration tests for all phrases.